Alex-Mak-MCW/Agrifinance-Data-Science-Internship-Project/README.md

      * Have a simple coffee chat with me
 * Then feel free to contact me through my linkedin (on my github homepage)

-#### What does this project repositories include?
-* The slides for this project
-* A visualization folder that stores the Power BI dashboards created
-* Readme file that briefly describes the project (what you are reading now!)